roehampton/module-content/software-development-1/week-03/lab/README.md

 # Software Development 1
-# Lab 3 In this seminar we will go in more depth into the Syntax and Semantics of Python
+# Lab 3

+In this lab we will go in more depth into the Syntax and Semantics of Python

 1. A variable can be assigned many times.
 It always retains the value of the most recent assignment.
 Here is an interactive Python session that demonstrates the point: